Young White woman sitting on granite stair hugging knees in jeans and converse

 That being said, when you visit schools before applying, gravitate towards those near places you’re visiting anyway, like if you’re going there for a sports tournament, a band competition, or even a Thanksgiving weekend to Uncle Frank’s house.
 That will get you the most bang for your visit bucks.
 You can see more schools by choosing those that are easier to get to.
 And by visiting schools you’re on the fence about, you give yourself the chance to fall in love or decide they’re not right for you.
 The rest you can save until after you apply.

-Related: How to Decide Which Colleges to Visit in Person
+Related: Top Tips to Help You Decide Which Colleges to Visit in Person

 Don’t limit your visits to schools out of your reach